eitchtee/WYGIWYH/README.md

 # Caveats and Warnings

 - I'm not an accountant, some terms and even calculations might be wrong.
 Make sure to open an issue if you see anything that could be improved.
-- Pretty much all calculations are done at run time, this can lead to some perfomance degradation.
+- Pretty much all calculations are done at run time, this can lead to some performance degradation.
 On my personal instance, I have 3000+ transactions over 4+ years and 4000+ exchange rates, and load times average at around 500ms for each page, not bad overall.
 - This isn't a budgeting or double-entry-accounting application, if you need those features there's a lot of options out there, if you really need them in WYGIWYH, open a discussion.

 # Built with